Equity Biased Fund (EBF)

 Guarantee Component – this rate is based on the return during each calendar month on the Sterling Overnight Index Average (SONIA) (or any other index which from time to time the Management Trustees consider is appropriate having taken suitable advice).

 Bonus Component – From April 2019, this rate is usually announced monthly, in arrears (the rate for each month is worked out on the last day of that month).
-The Schemes' actuary calculates the Bonus Component.

 The calculation of the Bonus Component is based on an independent range of investments with the aim of providing returns from a mixture of different assets, with the largest investments related to stock markets.
 The returns therefore rise and fall in line with the performance of the stock markets.
 The returns are smoothed over time so that some of the investment returns in years of good performance are kept in reserve to cover years when returns may not be so good.
 This makes sure that the return in the EBF can never be negative but it is possible for the Bonus Component to be zero.
 The Bonus Component contains an allowance for the cost of making sure that the overall EBF return is no lower than the return achieved by the Guarantee Component.
 The cost of providing this guarantee is currently 2.3% a year, which is deducted from the Bonus Component rate.